CatchRelease/crorm/README.md

 Catch&Release ORM is a heavily opinionated React/Redux ORM

 #### Why an ORM?
-The ORM should remove boilerplate, simplify immutable access, and get rid of the need to connect() your components.
+The ORM should remove boilerplate and simplify immutable access.

 Example: